Skip to content

 ## [1] "Indiana" "Toronto" "Reading" "UBC"

-We could also look at a single row:
+We could also look at a single row (which returns a dataframe):

 prof_df[3, ]